dbasu-umass/clptheory/README.md

 #> nlv     1128        1128
 ```

+Regression-based tests of the deviation between use regressions, either
+log-log or level-level, of relative prices of production on relative
+labor value.
+The key the null (joint) hypothesis is that the intercept
+is 0 and the slope is 1.

+The F-stat in the log-log regression of relative prices of production on
+relative value is 143.91 for SI and 550.97 for NI.
+In both cases, we can
+strongly reject the null hypothesis that the intercept is 0 and the
+slope is 1.
+The corresponding F-stats for the level-level regressions
+are 35.75 (SI) and 266.39 (NI).
+Once again, the null hypothesis is
+strongly rejected.

 ## Example 2: Simple 3-Industry Set-up

 This example was presented on pages 46-57 of E. M. Ochoa’s dissertation